-This isn’t always a perfect means of locating it but can give you some ideas if pages speak to the same topic.
-As well, you can search through the page titles for common phrases—for example, in my case I could search for other page titles that may reference SEO, plugins or response status codes.
+This isn’t always a perfect means of locating duplication but can give you some ideas if pages speak to the same topic.
+As well, you can search through the page titles for common phrases—for example, in my case I could search for other page titles that may reference SEO, plugins, or response status codes.
 Anything that seems to share similar or identical title tags is worth reviewing for possible duplicate content issues.

 Do the pages have identical or nearly identical content?

-For near-duplicate matches, you need to review the content more deeply to see what the differences are and if this is an exact match or only a partial match.
-That changes how you may want to address a problem.
-Some of the near matches are easy enough to spot without any tools to help.
-However, a tool like Diffchecker can help where it is harder to tell how exact the duplication may be.
-You can put in two sets of content into Diffchecker and see how closely the match.
+For near-duplicate matches, you need to review the content more deeply to see what the differences are and if they matter.
+Some of the differences within near matches are easy enough to spot without any tools to help.
+However, a tool like Diffchecker can help where it is harder to tell how great the duplication may be.
+You can put in two sets of content into Diffchecker and see how close the content matches between pages.
 Diffchecker will also highlight what is the same or different across pages, which is helpful to spot key differences between pages.

 Do the pages serve a similar intention?

 As you review potentially duplicated pages, you need to determine if the pages serve a similar intention.
 It can be difficult to locate this type of duplicate on your own.
 Once you are close to the subject matter, you can spot the nuances that make each page distinct.
 To avoid this bias, don’t rely solely on your own evaluation of the page.
-Ask your customers and visitors to describe the differences in a survey or brief interview.
+Ask your customers and visitors to describe the differences in a survey or a brief interview.
 If they can tell you why these pages are different, then you don’t have a problem.
 But, if people can’t describe the difference, or seem to be struggling to find the difference, you have pages with duplicated intentions that need to be fixed.

 How are visitors interacting with the duplicated pages?